Transgender Awareness Week: November 13-19

 - 38% of Black trans folks are living in poverty.

-Collectively, 42% of black trans folks have experienced homelessness in their lives (compared to 30% of the population overall)
+Collectively, 42% of Black trans folks have experienced homelessness in their lives (compared to 30% of the population overall)

 - 50% of undocumented transgender people have experienced homelessness in their lifetime